tsuru/tsuru/docs/config.rst

 Configuring tsuru
 +++++++++++++++++

-Tsuru uses a configuration file in `YAML <http://www.yaml.org/>`_ format.
+tsuru uses a configuration file in `YAML <http://www.yaml.org/>`_ format.
 This document describes what each option means, and how it should look like.

 Notation
 ========

-Tsuru uses a colon to represent nesting in YAML.
+tsuru uses a colon to represent nesting in YAML.
 So, whenever this document say something like ``key1:key2``, it refers to the value of the ``key2`` that is nested in the block that is the value of ``key1``.
 For example, ``database:url`` means: